 A reverse mortgages (also called home equity conversion loans or HECM) enable homeowners age 62 and older to tap into their equity without selling their home (or purchase without making mortgage payments) The lender pays you money based on the equity you’ve accrued in your home; you receive a lump sum, or a monthly payment or a line of credit.
 Repayment is not necessary until the borrower sells the property, moves into another residence, or passes away.
 When you sell your home or no longer use it as your primary residence, you or your estate must repay the loan you received from the reverse mortgage plus interest and other finance charges to the lender.

 Call The Richard Woodward Mortgage Team today to receive your free consultation (214) 945-1066.
-Now offering Reverse Mortgages for purchase or refinance in Texas, Florida, Ohio, Oklahoma, Kentucky and Arizona.
+Now offering Reverse Mortgages for purchase or refinance in Texas, Colorado, Oklahoma, and Kentucky.

 A reverse mortgage is available to seniors 62 or older and can enable owners to convert their home equity into cash to meet the financial needs that appear during retirement age.
 This type of loan can be used to supplement income or to pay for additional cost to become harder to cover after retirement.
 A reverse mortgage is a loan against your home that you do not have to make payments on for as long as you live in the home.
 You can make payments if you wish but you are in control.